In Memoriam:

 He enjoyed Quizzo, karaoke, was a true fan of the Eagles and the Phillies, had a love for concerts, and enjoyed spending time with his friends and family the most; especially his nieces and nephew.
 Brian truly loved being an uncle.
 But mostly, he cherished the time he was able to spend with the love of his life, Kelly Fitzgerald (Forge Past President) whom he married in October 2019.

 Per the family, Brian loved the arts and request in lieu of flowers, please consider making a donation in Brian’s name to your Local Community Theater of choice or one of the theater’s where Brian was active.
-In addition, if you you would like to donate, a Go Fund Me account (link found at the end of this email) has been set up to assist Kelly with unexpected expenses.
+In addition, if you you would like to donate, a Go Fund Me account has been set up to assist Kelly with unexpected expenses.